wp-plugins/nextgen-facebook/README.md

 * **Improvements**
 	* *None*
 * **Bugfixes**
-	* Fixed an optional parameter to preg_match_all in SucomUtil for older PHP versions (pre-5.4).
+	* Fixed an optional parameter to preg_match_all in SucomUtil for older (pre 5.4) PHP versions.

 <h4>Version 8.0 (2015/04/12)</h4>